No one likes promoting themselves.

 No one is sitting at home flipping through their feed waiting to hear about your promotion.

-People want to watch a video of their friends’ engagement or like pictures from a party last week or watch a puppy walk around wearing a sweater.
+People want to watch their bestie’s engagement video or see pics from a party last week or OMG A PUPPY IN A SWEATER.
 We engage with content that’s relevant, valuable, and interesting to us.
-(You’re on Facebook, you know this!
-You want to interact with your friends.)
+(You’re on Facebook, you know this: You want to interact with your friends.)

 And rightfully so – it’s uncomfortable.
 You have to post in front of friends, family, and people who might not be your target market.
 And it’s terrifying because they’re all judging you (or at least, it feels that way).